bryoz/reactphoto/README.md

 ## Getting started

-Grab this project and install dependencies using npm.
+Grab this project and install dependencies using [Node Package Manager](https://docs.npmjs.com/about-npm/index.html).

 Firstly, you'll need to create a new folder in the root of this project called ``photography``.
 This folder, and its subfolders/files will create your site structure.